The Driver CPC initial qualification

 Book the driving ability test and practical demonstration test

 You can book parts three and four by post by using the form below or at any DVA test centre.

-What order can you take the tests in?
+Order you take the tests in

 You can take part one and part two in any order.
 You can also take part three and part four in any order.
 However, you must pass part one before you can take part three and pass part two before you can take part four.

 Part one - you can take the multiple-choice and hazard perception tests in any order, on the same day or on two separate days.
 Remember, if you are taking both tests on the same day, make sure you leave some time between the two tests.

 A DQC will be issued automatically once you have passed the initial qualification.
 It will be sent to the address on your driving licence, so make sure that your details are up to date.
 If the address is wrong and you are unable to get the DQC from the address on your licence, you will have to complete a DQC1 application form and apply for a duplicate licence at a cost of £25.